tom-seddon/acorn_1770_dfs_disassembly/README.md

 * DFS 2.26 (last B/B+/B+128-compatible version)

-I also filled in some code to make it build the following other versions, which were supplied (whether on disk or ROM) with official Acorn hardware.
+I also filled in some code to make it build the following other versions, which appear to be official builds from Acorn.
 These versions are a lot scrappier, but hopefully code vs data and all relevant labels and references have been captured.

 * DFS 2.25 (supplied on Master Compact welcome disk)
 * DFS 2.29 (patched version supplied on Master 128 welcome disk)
+* DFS 2.42 (supplied on the Olivetti PC 128 S Welcome disk)
 * DFS 2.44 (part of [FinMOS 3.29](https://stardot.org.uk/forums/viewtopic.php?t=18510))
 * DFS 2.45 (part of MOS 3.50)